NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The settings for the save options are kept for each file saved from the IDF Editor.

-The “Set as Default” option allows you to keep the save options intact for files that have not been saved yet with a version of IDF Editor that has this capability.
+The "Set as Default" option allows you to keep the save options intact for files that have not been saved yet with a version of IDF Editor that has this capability.

 The Help that is available from the Save Options screen is reproduced below: